-If you are an employee or a partner, or you use your home in your farming business and file Schedule F (Form 1040), you can use the Simplified Method Worksheet, near the end of this publication, to help you figure your deduction.
-If you use your home in a trade or business and you file Schedule C (Form 1040), you will use the Simplified Method Worksheet in your Instructions for Schedule C to figure your deduction.
+If you are a partner or you use your home in your farming business and file Schedule F (Form 1040 or 1040-SR), you can use the Simplified Method Worksheet, near the end of this publication, to help you figure your deduction.
+If you use your home in a trade or business and you file Schedule C (Form 1040 or 1040-SR), you will use the Simplified Method Worksheet in your Instructions for Schedule C to figure your deduction.